CMSgov/dpc-static-site/common/docsV2.md

 Public keys verify that client token requests are coming from an authorized application.
 This is accomplished by verifying that the private key used to sign your JSON Web Token (JWT) in the following step also matches a public key previously uploaded to DPC.

+Please complete the following steps to generate a public key:
 1. Select the new organization that was added in the previous step.

-2. Follow instructions provided in the yellow dropdown under How to Generate a Public Key and Signature to create them on your personal machine.
+2. Follow instructions provided in the yellow dropdown under *How to Generate a Public Key and Signature* and create your public key and signature on your personal machine.

+    a.
+Please ensure all files (the private.pem, public.pem, snippet.txt.sig, signature.sig) are stored in ONE folder.

 3. Copy and paste your Public Key and Public Key Signature in the DPC Sandbox Portal.

+    a.
+The Public Key field must include the "---BEGIN PUBLIC KEY---" and "---END PUBLIC KEY---"tags from your public.pem file.

 4. Click the blue "Add Key" button.

-5. You will be redirected to the Provider Organization's home page, where your public key will be listed under the Public Keys section.
+5. Success!
+You will be directed to the creation of your Initial token.
+Copy or download your token at this time.

-After successfully accessing the API, you may view, add, or delete public keys for the sandbox environment using the Sandbox Portal.
+You may return to the Provider Organization's page to view, add, or delete public keys for the sandbox environment.

 ## Step Four: Generate Client Tokens